 Thunderstorms can produce extremely localized rainfall where it literally can be raining on one side of a street but not the other.
 Even isolated thunderstorms can generate heavy rain (> 1 inch per hr) and occasional hail as well as other forms of severe weather (e.g. tornados, heavy winds and lightening).
-One final difference between isolated thunderstorms and cyclones is that while cyclones with frontal systems can last days, isolated thunderstorms typically do not last for more than a few hours.
+One final difference between isolated thunderstorms and cyclones is that while cyclones with frontal systems can last days although they do not typically stay in one place, isolated thunderstorms typically do not last for more than a few hours.